Growth in groups: ideas and perspectives: Methodological background: arithmetic combinatorics

-(Here the addition of $1$ can be thought of as coming from the action of $U$ on itself, and multiplication by $\lambda$ comes from the action of $G/U$ on $U$ by conjugation.)
-Now, the spectrum of the discrete Laplacian for the Schreier graph\footnote{A {\em Schreier graph} is given by a set of actions $A$ on a set $X$ (here $X=\mathbb{F}_p$); the set of vertices is $X$, and the set of edges is $\{(x,a(x)): x\in X, a\in A\}$.
-A Cayley graph is thus a special case of a Schreier graph: $A\subset X$, $A$ acts on $X$ by multiplication.} $\Gamma$ given by $x\mapsto x+1$, $x\to \lambda x$ is given in \cite{MR1780213}; the non-existence of a spectral gap implies, in particular, that there is no fixed $\epsilon>0$ such that (\ref{eq:ojart}) holds for all $S\subset \mathbb{F}_p$ with $|S|\geq p/2$ and all (sufficiently large) $p$.
+In order to relate expansion in the sense of (\ref{eq:ojart}) to eigenvalues of graphs, it is necessary to define Schreier graphs.
+A {\em Schreier graph} is given by a set of actions $A$ on a set $X$ (here $X=\mathbb{F}_p$); the set of vertices is $X$, and the set of edges is $\{(x,a(x)): x\in X, a\in A\}$.
+(A Cayley graph is thus a special case of a Schreier graph: $A\subset X$, $A$ acts on $X$ by multiplication.)
+Now, the spectrum of the discrete Laplacian for the Schreier graph $\Gamma$ given by $x\mapsto x+1$, $x\to \lambda x$ is given in \cite{MR1780213}, which, in particular, shows that there is no constant spectral gap, i.e., $\lambda_1$ is {\em not} bounded away from $0$ as $p\to \infty$; this implies that there is no fixed $\epsilon>0$ such that (\ref{eq:ojart}) holds for all $S\subset \mathbb{F}_p$ with $|S|\geq p/2$ and all sufficiently large $p$.

 J. Cilleruelo points out that one can prove this directly by modifying a construction by G. Fiz Pontiveros \cite{Fizpont}, based in turn on an idea of Rokhlin's \cite{MR0193206}: let $I$ be the reduction of $\{0\leq n\leq \epsilon p/3\}$ modulo $p$, and let $\phi:\mathbb{Z}/p\mathbb{Z} \to \mathbb{Z}/p\mathbb{Z}$ be the multiplication-by-$\lambda$ map; define